 Systems Engineering involves the development of mechanical, electrical and electronic integrated systems, including machinery and devices that improve society's work and living.
-Students will learn how to analyse, build and improve these systems using the engineering design cycle and develop their ability to think and evalute.
-Throughout the year, students will be expected to demonstrate their knowledge of mechanical and electronic systems through tests, as well as their practical ability through developing solutions for a project.
+Students will learn about simple machines, mechanical advantage concepts, engineering formulas, electrical components, basic coding skills, electrical devices and subsystems.
+Throughout the year, students will be expected to demonstrate their knowledge of mechanical and electrical systems through tests, written report or presentation.